darenmalfait/nerdfishui/README.md

 - `pnpm build` - Build all packages, including the docs
 - `pnpm dev` - Run all packages locally and preview the docs
-- `pnpm validate` - Lint all packages
+- `pnpm checks` - Lint all packages
 - `pnpm changeset` - Generate a changeset
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)